 Consulates in Minnesota

-Did you know that Minnesota is home to general consulate offices for three countries (Canada, Norway, and Mexico)?
-Mexico's opened in the summer of 2005.
-What does this mean for Minnesota?
+Did you know that Minnesota is home to general consulate offices for three countries?

 What is a consulate?

-A consulate provides legal services to its citizens/nationals living in the United States as well as visa and information services to foreign nationals.
+A consulate provides legal services to its citizens and nationals living in the United States, as well as visa and information services to foreign nationals.
 Most often foreign embassies are located Washington, D.C.
-Consulates are generally found in most large cities.
-However, when a large number of people migrate to a particular area of the country, a general consulate may be established.
+Consulates are generally found in large cities.
+However, when a significant number of people migrate to a particular area of the country, a general consulate may be established.
 Honorary consulates may also be established for legal, ceremonial, and/or political reasons.
 All consulates, both general and honorary, must be approved by the U.S. State Department because of the functions and services they provide.

 What do consulates do?